-We report two robustness checks for these results.
+We report four robustness checks for these results.
 First, to ensure the relationships we observe in Table 1 are not driven by differential refusal, in Table A4, we construct Lee-style bounds of the relationship between containment and the outcomes (Lee, 2009).
 To facilitate the bounding exercise, for this table, our explanatory variable of interest is an indicator variable equal to 1 if a district has above median containment.
 The first column for each outcome reports the unadjusted coefficient with this regressor.
-In the second column, we re-run the regression after dropping the 1.72% of observations with the best outcomes in the below-median districts; this provides us with an estimate of the upper bound relationship between containment and the outcome.
+The second column reports an upper bound where we re-estimate the regression after dropping the 1.72% of observations with the best outcomes in the below-median districts.
 The third column reports the lower bound, as we drop the 1.72% of observations with the worst possible outcome.
 The resulting bounds are tight and indicate that differential non-response has little scope to bias the estimates.
 Second, to more richly control for the direct effects of the pandemic, and allow those effects to be non-linear, in Table A5, we control for up to third-degree polynomials in case and death rates.
-The relationship between containment and the mental health outcomes remains large and significant.
+The relationship between containment and the mental health outcomes remains large and statistically significant.
+Third, in Table A_6 , we control for hospitalizations (along with cases and deaths), as hospitalizations may capture COVID-19 severity better than case rates if testing capacity varies across districts.
+The table also reports estimates without the case control, controlling only for deaths and hospitalizations.
+Again, the relationship between containment and the mental health outcomes remains large and significant.